sarishinohara/Atmosphere/README.md

 Trivia
 -------------------------------

-I decided to name the script Atmosphere-O because they're a lot of different things you can find here from amazing painting, lewd arts, realistic drawing to cute things, thus Atmosphere.
-The O comes from Ozone, which you can find in the atmosphere, but I put this because it sounds cool to be honest, and to differentiate it with my previous dA script called Atmosphere.
+I decided to name the script <i>Atmosphere-O</i> because they're a lot of different things you can find here from amazing painting, lewd arts, realistic drawing to cute things, thus Atmosphere.
+The <i>O</i> comes from Ozone, which you can find in the atmosphere, but I put this because it sounds cool to be honest, and to differentiate it with my previous dA script called <i>Atmosphere</i>.

 Report